mortelli/blockchain-technical-test/answers/general/D.md

 EIP-2771 is a scoped proposal on how to accept or reject incoming meta-transactions in a contract (called "recipient") and sent by another trusted contract (called "forwarder") which originates these requests.

 Meta-transactions are transactions which contain (other) embedded transactions in them.
 They are a sort of "wrapped" transaction or request.
-It might sound far-fetched, but the concept makes a lot of sense and proves its usefulness when it is considered that the embedded transaction retains its integrity as a request from a third party, _but at the same time_ cannot/will not be paid for with ETH (or any other native token of choice).
+It might sound far-fetched, but the concept makes a lot of sense and proves its usefulness when it is considered that the embedded transaction retains its integrity as a request from a third party, _but at the same time_ can not/will not be paid for with ETH (or any other native token of choice).

 This EIP (or meta-transactions, in general) do not propose a change to the EVM in terms of whether gas is paid for or not, or even how it is paid for.
 As far as the blockchain is concerned, everything remains the same: all transactions use gas and this gas must be paid for, all transactions have a _sender_, and so on.